OLD ORIENTAL CARPET

 Finely woven bags are still made as dowry pieces.

-Many items of clothing are woven for both every day, ceremonies and special occasions.
+Many items of clothing are woven for every day, ceremonial and special occasions.

 Please send any questions or enquiries to me at email@example.com